tdjackey/WeSpoiler/README.md

 WeSpoiler
 =========

-Everyone can publish a spoiler
+Everyone can publish a spoiler!